Kong/kong-graphql-opa-authorization/README.md

 Nice - so we've tested through several type of possible access controls, using constants, and query variables, also parsing out a claim from the JWT.

-**II - customer_id requests**

-Let's do some similar testing with the `customer_id` client.
+### Step 4 - Testing OPA Behavior

-For this, in Insomnia open the `MyQuery-Konnect-customer_id` Request.
+In Insomnia open the `MyQuery-Konnect-customer_id` Request.
 If you haven't already, add your basic auth header to the request.]

 Customers are only allowd to query for the currency list.